divelab/mri/README.md

 # MRI reconstruction

+This is the code for our recent work that develops a new method for MRI reconstruction.
-This code is created and modified based upon the collaborative research project from Facebook AI Research (FAIR) and NYU Langone Health.
-The code to their work is (https://github.com/facebookresearch/fastMRI).
+The code is created and modified based upon the collaborative research project from Facebook AI Research (FAIR) and NYU Langone Health.
+The code to their work is at https://github.com/facebookresearch/fastMRI.

-This repository contains convenient PyTorch data loaders, subsampling functions, evaluation metrics, and reference implementations of simple baseline methods.
+This repository contains convenient PyTorch data loaders, subsampling functions, evaluation metrics, and reference implementations of our methods for MRI reconstruction.

 ## Citing
-If you use the fastMRI data or this code in your research, please consider citing the fastMRI dataset paper:
+If you use this code in your research, please consider citing the original fastMRI dataset paper:
 ```
 @inproceedings{zbontar2018fastMRI,
   title={fastMRI: An Open Dataset and Benchmarks for Accelerated MRI},